 Prepare the Galette

 - Roll the pastry dough to 1/8 inch thickness or unfurl pre-rolled sheets of puff pastry.

-- Using a circlet of parchment or wax paper or the base of a cake pan, cut two 9 1/2 inch circles of puff pastry.
+- Using a circlet of parchment or wax paper or the base of a cake pan, cut two 9 or 9-1/2 inch circles of puff pastry.